HrPedersen/AffineJumpModels/README.txt

-The following projects containts source code to compute the characteristic functions, price call options, and calibrate parameters to a dataset for the three affine jump diffuion models:
+The following project contains source code to compute the characteristic functions, price call options, and calibrate parameters to a dataset for the three affine jump diffuion models:
 	1. The Heston Stochastic Volatility Model,